Conditionally searchable SwiftUI views

 }

-This will place a search bar above the list on iPhone and as a trailing navigation toolbar item on iPad, if you have a navigation bar.
+This places a search bar above the list on iPhone and as a trailing navigation toolbar item on iPad.
 The standard modifier behavior is meant to fit each platform.

 Making searchable conditional

 In an app that I’m working on, I want a skeuomorphic user experience, which means that I want as little UI as possible.
-However, having a search bar can really help people find their content.
+However, a search bar can really help people to find content.

-To take both the skeuomorphism as well as the potential search needs into consideration, I chose to make the search field optional, so that users with a lot of content can enable the search field.
+To take both the skeuomorphism as well as the potential search needs into consideration, I made the search field optional, so users with a lot of content can enable the search field, while the default behavior is to have search disabled.

 To fix this, I decided to implement a conditional searchable modifier, that takes a boolean condition and either returns the plain view or a searchable variant, based on the condition.